ldijkman/Swipe-ESP32-Timer-Switch/esp32_tasmota_scan/14-2-26/readme.md

 an esp32 scans local wifi network for tasmota devices

-write discovered to devices json on litlefs
+write discovered to devices.json on litlefs

-esp32 reads on reboot devices.json for list to use
+esp32 reads on reboot devices.json for list to use on webpage served

 timer.html reads devices.json (but not all functional)